Malwa (Punjab): Early history

-Sikh period
+Sikh gurus

 The first Sikh guru to tour the Malwa region was Guru Hargobind, the sixth guru of the Sikhs.
 Prior to Hargobind, no Sikh guru had toured the region, which is in contrast to the neighbouring Majha and Doaba regions, which were introduced to Sikhism earlier on, as per Dalbir Singh Dhillon.
 Thus, most of the Jat tribes of Malwa were converted to Sikhism during the 17th century.
 With Guru Hargobind taking refuge in the forests of Daroli (present-day Daroli Bhai in Moga district) located in Malwa, many youths were drawn to the new religion and were martialized within this context.
 Guru Hargobind was physically impressive in stature and charismatic with his missionary efforts, which drew in converts in the region, providing new recruits for his Akal Sena.
 While at Daroli, Guru Hargobind kept in close communication with Bhai Gurdas and Baba Buddha.
 After the execution of Guru Arjan, the central Sikh headquarters at Amritsar came under close Mughal surveillance, which led to the development of Daroli in Malwa as an "itinerant Sikh centre" during the guruship of Guru Hargobind.
 Baba Gurditta, the son of Guru Hargobind and Mata Damodari, and father of Guru Tegh Bahadur, was born in the forests of Daroli in 1608.

 Guru Hargobind visited the Jagraon region of Malwa in western Ludhiana and a Gurdwara called 'Guru Sar' was constructed in the village of Kaunke, located 7 km southwest of the city of Jagraon itself, to commemorate his visit to the locality between the years 1631–1632.
 During the early Mughal-Sikh wars, in 1634 Guru Hargobind left Amritsar to avoid Mughal persecution and arrived near Moga with fresh recruits enlisted en-route to stage a counter-attack against the Mughal government.
 When near Moga, he sent his family to safety in Kartarpur and whilst he remained in the Malwa region with his army.

 At Dagru village in Moga district, it is believed Guru Har Rai stayed there for some time whilst on a tour of the Malwa region.
 Gurdwara Tambu Sahib was later constructed to commemorate his stay in the area.

 The tenth guru of the Sikhs, Guru Gobind Singh, traveled around the Muktsar part of the Malwa region for around a year, converting many local Jats to Sikhism while doing so.

+Sikh rule

+Political control of the region was characterized by shifting local authority over dispersed settlements, being a hinterland.
+During Mughal rule, the region existed as a revenue-generation area administered through local intermediaries.
+Later, Sikh chiefs successfully carved out their own territories in the region.
 During the Sikh Confederacy of the 18th century, the Bhangi Misl held sway.
+Later, the region was part of the cis-Sutlej tract, which was mostly ruled by Phulkian states.
+As opposed to other regions of Punjab, most of Malwa was under the control of states under the protection of the British East India Company.